danieleskandar/Gaussian-Head-Viewer/README.md

 python main.py
 ```

+Refer to the help window for GUI instructions.

 ## Models

 The Gaussian file loader is compatible with the official implementation and works best with models as described in _(paper)_.
-You can download sample models from [here](https://drive.google.com/file/d/1xwkqxQoLfkvDqnNHPqKXFU2KNDkx6-Ad/view?usp=drive_link)
+Sample models can be downloaded from [here](https://drive.google.com/file/d/1xwkqxQoLfkvDqnNHPqKXFU2KNDkx6-Ad/view?usp=drive_link).

 For hair strand files, ensure the gaussians' means, scales, and rotations are the first rows in the `.ply` file.
 To save the number of hair strands (`n_strands`) and the number of gaussians per strand (`n_gaussians_per_strand`), run the following command: